Gaoyiminggithub/Graphonomy-Panoptic/README.md

 ## Getting Started

-See [Getting Started](GETTING_STARTED.md) for data preparation and learning about basic usage.
+See [Getting Started](GETTING_STARTED.md) for data preparation and training & evaluation.

 ## License